 Then we hunker down, ride out the storm and pray we still have power afterwards.
-If we’re prepared, we have an emergency kit on hand with the essentials, including flashlights, non-perishable food items and first aid supplies.
+If we followed the advice of the Red Cross, we have an emergency kit on hand with the essentials, including flashlights, non-perishable food items and first aid supplies.

-3.)
-Have a kit: A 72-hour emergency kit is recommended for any household or business.
-The kit includes the necessary food, water and supplies needed after an emergency.
-You can find a comprehensive emergency kit list at Ready.gov.
-To see how to assemble an emergency kit, check out this video created by Sloan.
+A 72-hour emergency kit is recommended for any household or business.
+The kit includes the necessary food, water, medications and supplies needed after an emergency.
+Use this comprehensive emergency kit list as a guide.

-“For example, when visiting Joplin, we realized we needed more tools to function in extreme darkness, so we developed power outage kits for every floor and nurses’ station,” Sloan said.
-“These kits include everything from a simple doorstop to power strips to head lamps.
-This kit should also include copies of your family’s important documents, such as driver’s licenses, birth certificates, etc. If your home has been damaged and you need to leave, you may need these important documents to identify yourself.”
+One aspect you may not think about is the tools you’ll need to function in extreme darkness, like a doorstop, power strips and head lamps.
+Your kit should also include copies of your family’s important documents, such as driver’s licenses, birth certificates, etc. If your home has been damaged and you need to leave, you may need these important documents to identify yourself.

 - Bring pets inside.

-- Decide, as the storm is approaching, where the most central room is on the ground floor of your home.
+- Decide, as the storm is approaching, what the most central room on the ground floor of your home.

-- Take any steps necessary to ready this room should your family/pets need to hunker down/shelter in place.
-Move boxes, clothes, coats or items that might cause further injury, such as scissors, mirrors, etc.
+- Take any steps necessary to ready this room should your family and pets need to hunker down or shelter in place.
+Move boxes, clothes, coats or items that might cause further injury such as scissors, mirrors and so forth.

 - Put on your shoes.
 Most of us walk around barefoot in our homes.
-If your home/neighborhood is hit by a tornado, glass, wood and other debris with sharp edges will litter your area.
+If your home or neighborhood is hit by a tornado, then glass, wood and other debris with sharp edges will litter the area.
 Protect your feet and your loved ones should the worst occur.
 It can be difficult to find these items after the fact.